Help Desk vs Service Desk: Uncovering the Best IT Support Solution

 When running a business with heavy IT involvement, it’s important that you have some sort of support system in place to help your customers and employees manage issues that emerge.

-This support center can go by any number of names, but the helpdesk and service desk are two of the most common.
+This support center can go by any number of names, but the service desk and help desk are two of the most common.
 Is there any difference between the two?
 Let’s explore different IT support solutions for the answer.

 What is a Help Desk?